Luden02/open-opl-toolbox/README.md

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![Chakra](https://img.shields.io/badge/chakra-%234ED1C5.svg?style=for-the-badge&logo=chakraui&logoColor=white)

-OpenOPL Toolbox – A modern, cross-platform way to manage your OPL game collection.
+OrbitOPL Toolbox – A modern, cross-platform way to manage your OPL game collection.

 # 📖 About

-OpenOPL Toolbox is an open-source and cross-platform application for organizing your PlayStation 2 game library.
+OrbitOPL Toolbox is an open-source and cross-platform application for organizing your PlayStation 2 game library.

 It was created to fill the gap left by OPLManager, which lacks macOS and Linux support.
 The goal isn’t to replace OPLManager, but to offer an alternative — one that’s modern, intuitive, and built with technologies familiar to JavaScript developers.